-This plan documents the actions that MAB has committed to undertake to ensure that habitat connectivity is maintained along Edgars Creek and incorporates the following principles:
+This plan documents the actions that Alliance Business Park has committed to undertake to ensure that habitat connectivity is maintained along Edgars Creek and incorporates the following principles:

-- 1. Establishment of an average 50 m wide corridor along each side of Edgars Creek, which is will be protected by an appropriate on-title agreement. - 2.
-Protection of the creek during the construction phase of the development. - 3.
-Ongoing management of habitat within the creek corridor to maintain and improve its value as habitat for Growling Grass Frog. - 4.
-The incorporation of mitigation measures (underpasses or culverts) to ensure habitat connectivity is maintained in the event that a road crossing is required to be built over Edgars Creek. - 5.
-Manage the habitat of known populations of threatened plant species in the south of the creek corridor.
+- Establishment of an average 50 m wide corridor along each side of Edgars Creek, which is will be protected by an appropriate on-title agreement. - Protection of the creek during the construction phase of the development. - Ongoing management of habitat within the creek corridor to maintain and improve its value as habitat for Growling Grass Frog. - Manage the habitat of known populations of threatened plant species in the west of the creek corridor.

-MAB is responsible for implementing the actions outlined in this plan until management of the creek corridor is handed over to the relevant responsible authority (expected to involve Whittlesea Council and Melbourne Water).
+Alliance Business Park is responsible for implementing the actions outlined in this plan until management of the creek corridor is handed over to the relevant responsible authority (expected to involve Whittlesea Council and Melbourne Water).
 Implementation of the actions outlined in this plan will then become the responsibility of the new land owner.
 This plan will be implemented over a 10 year period but the requirement to manage this corridor to provide suitable habitat for Growling Grass Frog is permanent.
 The plan should be reviewed every 2 years.